ggouws/HPC_dada2/README.md

   <br>
   You will likely notice that the quality scores decrease as the position in the read increases.
-You should determine a position in the read (I.e. a position on the x-axis) where the reads should be truncated.
+You should determine a position in the read (i.e. a position on the x-axis) where the reads should be truncated.
 This will remove the lower quality data to the right of that position.
 The R1 and R2 reads may need a different truncation value (often R2 needs to truncated to a shorter length).